canvas-gamification/canvas-gamification-junit-tests/src/oop/programs_with_interesting_classes/medium/q1/QuestionText.md

       time.

 - Collide method:
-    - A method called `collide` which is accessible from any class, is static, returns nothing, and accepts two `Car` objects as parameters.
+    - A method called `collide` which is accessible from any class, is *static*, returns nothing, and accepts two `Car` objects as parameters.
     - The method should compare the **speed** attributes of both cars to check which one is going slower.
     - On the slower car, it should remove the last two strings from the **parts** array.
 To do this, create a new array